telerik/ajax-docs/controls/pagelayout/how-to/how-to-make-sticky-footer-and-header.md

 ---
 title: How to Make Sticky Footer and Header
-page_title: How to Make Sticky Footer and Header | UI for ASP.NET AJAX Documentation
+page_title: How to Make Sticky Footer and Header | RadPageLayout for ASP.NET AJAX Documentation
 description: How to Make Sticky Footer and Header
 slug: pagelayout/how-to/how-to-make-sticky-footer-and-header
 tags: how,to,make,sticky,footer,and,header